freme-project/freme-docker/README.md

 ### How to start?

-After following install steps, you are read to use FREME-NER.
+After following install steps, you are ready to use FREME-NER.
 Just run ``docker-compose up`` under freme-docker folder.

 ## Supported Docker versions
 This image is officially supported on Docker version 1.9.1.